Pennsylvania Route 611: Bucks County

 The route crosses Tohickon Creek into Tinicum Township and heads north to an intersection with the northern end of PA 113.
-Past this junction, the road runs north-northwest through a mix of farmland and woodland with some homes and businesses, passing to the west of the community of Ottsville as it crosses over Creamery Road on a bridge.
+Past this junction, the road runs north-northwest through a mix of farmland and woodland with some homes and businesses, passing to the west of Ottsville as it crosses over Creamery Road on a bridge.
 PA 611 enters Nockamixon Township and continues through rural land with scattered development.
-The road comes to an intersection with the southern terminus of PA 412, which provides access to Nockamixon State Park, in the community of Harrow.
+The road comes to an intersection with the southern terminus of PA 412 in Harrow; PA 412 provides access to Nockamixon State Park.
 From here, the route bends north and runs through wooded areas with some fields and development, curving northeast.
-PA 611 comes to the community of Revere and makes a turn to the northwest.
-The road runs through forested areas with a few homes and businesses, passing through the community of Ferndale.
-The route winds north through more woodland with some development, with Gallows Run parallel to the west, and comes to the community of Kintnersville, where it reaches a junction with the northern terminus of PA 32 and crosses Gallows Run.
+PA 611 comes to Revere and makes a turn to the northwest.

+The road then runs through forested areas with a few homes and businesses, passing through Ferndale, and winding north through more woodland with some development, with Gallows Run parallel to the west and then comes to Kintnersville, where it reaches a junction with the northern terminus of PA 32 and crosses Gallows Run.
 From here, PA 611 enters Durham Township and heads northwest through wooded areas as it begins to follow the Delaware Canal and the west bank of the Delaware River.
-The road continues along the canal and the river, crossing Rodges Run, and curves north to come to an intersection with the eastern terminus of PA 212 in the community of Durham Furnace.
+The road continues along the canal and the river, crossing Rodges Run, and curves north to come to an intersection with the eastern terminus of PA 212 in Durham Furnace.
 Past this junction, the route crosses Cooks Creek and runs northeast through more rural land before entering the borough of Riegelsville.
 In Riegelsville, the road heads north-northwest past homes and a few businesses and intersects Delaware Road, which leads east to the Riegelsville Bridge over the Delaware River.